dylansmith314/cs3560-f19-examples/README.md

 # CS3560 - Example Project

+!!This being Used for Quiz 2 on git, Zb742518 Zac Baker!!

 Example project that uses Doxygen, Makefile, Catch2, Travis CI.

+T

 This is a simple project that contain some of the tools used in the class.
 For example,